The best PC for VR will let you effortlessly jump into the world of virtual reality.

 A high-end graphics card is needed to run virtual reality, which limits the size of your PC due to the GPU requirements.
 Despite this, Zotac has proven that we don't need a huge PC box to enjoy VR.

 Its Magnus system is about the size of a shoe box tilted at 90 degrees.
-A Core i7-10700 CPU and GeForce RTX 3070 LHR graphics card are housed in this 8.3 litre design, in addition to two SSD slots and a 2.5 inch bay.
+A Core i7-10700 CPU and GeForce RTX 3070 LHR graphics card are housed in this 8.3 liter design, in addition to two SSD slots and a 2.5-inch bay.
 The system we selected has 16GB of DDR4 RAM, a 512GB SSD, and a 1TB hard drive.
 It is also available in a barebones configuration that requires you to add your own memory, storage, and operating system.

 The PC looks stylish and unique thanks to its small size and numerous vent holes on its side.
 Moreover, its black chassis looks positively elegant, without the fancy led lights of many gaming PCs.
 With two USB ports in the front and six in the back, you shouldn't have a problem connecting your VR headset and sensors.
 There are two USB 3.2 type A and one USB 3.2 type C on the front, both capable of 5Gbps, along with an SD card reader and a headphone jack.
 USB 3.2 Type A Gen 1 and Gen 2 are at the back.